ldaniels528/experiment/README.md

 ```

 From here you can input statements and queries.
-*NOTE*: Just remember, queries are execute after a blank line is entered.
+*NOTE*: Just remember, queries are executed only after a blank line is entered.

 <a name="sdk"></a>
 ### Qwery SDK